Andy Murray: 2022: First ATP final since 2019

-Having decided to end his trial period with new coach Jan de Witt, Murray received a wildcard to play at the 2022 Rotterdam Open.
-He beat Alexander Bublik in the first round, and lost to Félix Auger-Aliassime in the second.
+He ended his trial period with new coach Jan de Witt and received a wildcard to play Rotterdam.
+He lost to Félix Auger-Aliassime in the second round.
 He also hired Dani Vallverdu as his replacement coach.
-Murray entered the 2022 Qatar Open as a wildcard, and, in a rematch of the second round of the Australian open, met Taro Daniel, who he defeated in straight sets.
-Murray lost his second-round match to second seed Roberto Bautista Agut 6–0 6–1, being served a bagel for the first time since his loss to Novak Djokovic at the 2015 Miami Open final.
+Murray entered the Qatar Open as a wildcard, and lost to Roberto Bautista Agut 6–0 6–1, being served a bagel for the first time since his loss to Novak Djokovic at the 2015 Miami Open final.